jadok/vemsy/README.md

 ## What is it ?

-When coding, it is for me mandatory to write files with a limited number of lines and functions as well as 1 file >= 1 functionality.
+When coding, we like to write it is for me mandatory to write files with a limited number of lines and functions as well as 1 file >= 1 functionality.

 The question now is why would I not impose the same rigor when writing a text / documentation about some subjects.